stevana/hot-swapping-state-machines/README.md

 > count
 ```

-This should how the following in the first terminal:
+This should show the following in the first terminal:

 ```
 Output:    L Unit